 The leaves are falling, and snow season is just around the corner.
-As the mercury drops, it’s time to start thinking about cold weather preparation for your home.
+As the mercury drops, it’s time to start thinking about preparing your home for cold weather.

 1. Seal and Insulate

-A small investment in weather sealing can save you a lot of money on your energy bill this winter.
+A small investment in weather sealing can save you a lot of money on your energy bills and help you stay warm during cold weather.

 Close gaps around doors and windows with weather stripping or caulk.
 In addition, inspect your insulation in the attic, basement, walls and around pipes.
 Consider adding more if you notice the insulation is sparse or you feel drafts.